badaovz/todo-app-rtk/README.md

 # todo-app-rtk

-base todo app use redux toolkit
+- todo app uses the redux toolkit
+- function: CRUD (create, read, update, delete), filters with a todo list
+- use redux-persist save state in localStorage
+- use antd library for UI